Atharva377/Recipe_Manager_App/README.md

 **Problem:** If you clear your browser cache/cookies, all recipes stored in localStorage will be deleted.
 **Temporary Solution:** Manually keep track of and record any important recipe.

-### 6. Private/Incognito Mode Restrictions
-**Problem:** Some browsers block or severely limit localStorage in Incognito/Private mode.
-**Temporary Solution:** Try not using Private/Incognito Mode.

-### 7. Special Characters in Titles
+### 6. Special Characters in Titles
 **Problem:** In some cases, special characters in the recipe title may not display properly.
 **Temporary Solution:** Use standard alphanumeric characters, spaces, and basic punctuation only.

-### 8. LocalStorage Sync Conflicts Across Tabs
+### 7. LocalStorage Sync Conflicts Across Tabs
 **Problem:** If the user opens the website in multiple tabs, changes made in one tab may overwrite data in another.

-### 9. Missing or Broken Recipe Image
+### 8. Missing or Unrecognized Recipe Image
-**Problem:** If a recipe image URL is invalid, unavailable, or fails to load, the image will not display correctly.
+**Problem:** If the provided image URL is not recognized or cannot be loaded for a recipe, the image will not display properly.
-**Temporary Solution:** The app will automatically fall back to a default placeholder image when the provided image URL cannot be loaded.
+**Temporary Solution:** A default placeholder image will automatically be shown whenever the image URL fails or is unrecognized.

 ## 🌟 Unique Features Implemented